-It is important to check the settings, add standards, and set up the grade book before you begin creating content within a course.
+It is important to check the settings, add standards, and set up the gradebook (if this is required by your organization) before you begin creating content within a course.

-- Show Links: The links function provides a space in the side bar for links.
-Within this menu, site URL's may be listed for easy student access.
+- Links: The links function provides a space in the sidebar for links.
+Within this menu, site URLs may be listed for easy student access.

-- Planner: The planner allows the instructor to create a scope and sequence for the course, while automatically building a course tree.
-This option enables the planner within the course.
+- Plans: This is the hub for all teaching and learning material, which allows the instructor to easily create scope, structure and sequence for the course, while automatically building a course tree.
+This option enables Plans within the course.

-- Portfolio Assessment: Portfolio assessment allows students to create working and showcase portfolios of course work.
+- Portfolio Assessment: Allows students to create working portfolios and showcase portfolios of course work.
 This option should be checked if you'd like to use an ePortfolio with the course or if you want to assign personalized tasks through the recommendation engine.

-- Use Grade Book: This option will allow you to use the grade book within a course.
+- Grade Book/Assessment record: This option will allow you to use the grade book within a course.
 Depending on the school or district, you may be able to integrate the itslearning grade book with your student information system.

-- Learning Objectives: This option will allow you to attach standards to elements within your course and track mastery of the standards.
+- Learning Objectives: This option will allow you to attach learning objectives/standards to elements within your course and track mastery of the standards.

 Allow withdrawal: This option allows a student to manually withdraw from a course (if the course does not integrate with your student information system)